spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 the data is fetched from Redis.
 I'll use the SvelteKit `enhance` function so there's no page reload each time the buttons are clicked.

-I'll expand on the `enhance` function in the later when I rate limit the reactions.
+I'll expand on the `enhance` function later when I rate limit the reactions.
 Here's the `reactions.svelte` component now, with the types and `enhance` added:

 ```svelte
 <script lang="ts">